zhangjingpu/vrone/README.md

 2. Drag the VR ONE SDK into your scene, and remove any other camera from your scene.
 3. You can then associate the `VROneSDK`, the `VROneSDKHead`, and its attached GameObjects with your custom scripts for head tracking and gameplay.

 The VROne SDK requests 60fps on every device.
-Additionally interface orientation needs to be landscape left or right.
+Additionally interface orientation in Unity should be set to landscape left.

 ### Changing the camera distance (mono / stereo)